BhattSoham/RISCV-HDP/week1/Task2/Addition/README.md

-# Addition using C and Verilog HDL #
+# ADDITION USING C AND VERILOG HDL #

 We all know how to add.
 This is the directory for adding two numbers using C and Verilog HDL.